biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### 2021 ####

   * Cheikh Albassatneh, M., Escudero, M., Monnet, A‐C., et al. (2021) Spatial patterns of genus‐level phylogenetic endemism in the tree flora of Mediterranean Europe.
 [Diversity and Distributions, 27, 913– 928](https://doi.org/10.1111/ddi.13241).

+  * Furtado, S.G. and Menini Neto, L. (2021) What is the role of topographic heterogeneity and climate on the distribution and conservation of vascular epiphytes in the Brazilian Atlantic Forest?
+[Biodiversity and Conservation, 30, 1415–1431](https://doi.org/10.1007/s10531-021-02150-6).

   * Kougioumoutzis, K., Kokkoris, I.P., Panitsa, M., Kallimanis, A., Strid, A., and Dimopoulos, P. (2021) Plant Endemism Centres and Biodiversity Hotspots in Greece.
 [Biology, 10, 72](https://doi.org/10.3390/biology10020072).